adamalmqvist/Github-actions-date-converter/README.md

 ## 📝 Description

 GitHub Actions Date Converter is a Chrome extension that enhances your GitHub experience by converting relative dates (like "2 days ago") to absolute dates (like "Nov 28, 2023") on GitHub Actions pages.
-This allows for more precise tracking and understanding of timelines in your repositories.
+This allows for more precise tracking of you github actions.

 ![Screenshot](/assets/screenshot2.png)